This is the second post in a series about small intestine bacterial overgrowth. Read the first post.

 - Inflammatory pain syndromes: fibromyalgia and osteoarthritis.Skin inflammation: acne or rosacea.

-SIBO causes malabsorption, and consequent deficiency of many nutrients.
-If your small intestine lining is inflamed, as in the case of SIBO, it makes sense that your digestion and absorption of vitamins and minerals is suboptimal.
+SIBO causes malabsorption and consequent deficiency of many nutrients.
+If your small intestine lining is inflamed, as in the case of SIBO, it makes sense that your digestion and absorption of vitamins and minerals are suboptimal.
 Research shows that SIBO can cause deficiencies of these nutrients:

 - Vitamin A

 You can measure these levels with a blood test.
 If you are low in one or more of these, keep in mind that SIBO can be part of the picture.
 You may not achieve optimal status until your bacterial overgrowth is knocked down and your small intestine lining becomes healthy.

 Bacteria require iron in order to produce the sticky, gluey biofilms that they hide in.
 (Plaque is an example of bacterial biofilm formation in the mouth.)
 SIBO-type bacteria use a lot of your iron, which can cause anemia.
 So if you have low iron, despite taking iron supplements or eating high-iron foods regularly, then you can suspect SIBO.
 Also, SIBO is associated with poor thyroid function, and low iron levels may be the culprit as your thyroid requires iron to function.

 SIBO causes a leaky gut, which means undigested proteins pass between your intestinal cells into your bloodstream.
 Then, your immune system can easily tag these food proteins as invaders and create antibodies against them, resulting in an inflammatory cascade.
 If you have food intolerances, especially a lot of them, then you can assume you have some degree of leaky gut.
 It’s not always caused by bacterial overgrowth in your small intestine, however, this can be on your radar when investigating the cause of multiple food sensitivities.